U.S. airborne infantry troops in Poland amid Ukraine tension

-RZESZOW-JASIONKA, Poland (AP) — Hundreds of elite U.S troops landed Sunday in southeastern Poland near the border with Ukraine on President Joe Biden’s orders to deploy 1,700 soldiers there amid fears of a Russian invasion of Ukraine.
+RZESZOW-JASIONKA, Poland (AP) — Elite U.S troops and equipment landed Sunday in southeastern Poland near the border with Ukraine on President Joe Biden’s orders to deploy 1,700 soldiers there amid fears of a Russian invasion of Ukraine.

-The airborne infantry troops of the 82nd Airborne Division arrived at the Rzeszow-Jasionka airport on a U.S. Army Boeing C-17 Globemaster plane.
+Hundreds more infantry troops of the 82nd Airborne Division are still expected to arrive at the Rzeszow-Jasionka airport.
+A U.S. Army Boeing C-17 Globemaster plane brought a few dozen troops and vehicles.

 Their commander is Maj.
 Gen. Christopher Donahue, who on Aug.
 30 was the last American soldier to leave Afghanistan.

+“Our national contribution here in Poland shows our solidarity with all of our allies here in Europe and, obviously, during this period of uncertainty we know that we are stronger together,” Donahue said at the airport.

 Biden ordered additional U.S. troops deployed to Poland, Romania and Germany to demonstrate to both allies and foes America’s commitment to NATO’s eastern flank amid rising tensions between Russia and Ukraine.
 NATO’s eastern member Poland borders both Russia and Ukraine.
 Romania borders Ukraine.

-Note: This story has been corrected to say that a few dozen troops, not hundreds, have arrived so far Sunday.